furnstahl/Physics-8820/_sources/content/Gaussian_processes/lecture_19.md

 Here we use the paper by Melendez et al., [Phys.
 Rev. C **100**, 044001 (2019)](https://journals.aps.org/prc/abstract/10.1103/PhysRevC.100.044001), [arXiv:1904.10581](https://arxiv.org/abs/1904.10581) as an introduction to the practical use of GPs.

-* Gaussian processes (GPs) are ofen used for *nonparametric regression*.
+* Gaussian processes (GPs) are often used for *nonparametric regression*.
 Cf. fitting a polynomial, where the basis functions are $1, x, x^2,\ldots, x^d$ and the coefficients are the parameters.
 This is *parametric regression*.
 So with GPs we do not have the corresponding set of parameters for basis functions.
 But there are parameters that specify the GP itself.

 * Besides regression, the other most common application of GPs are to *interpolation*.
 To carry out either of these we need to *calibrate*, which means fitting the GP parameters.